JonathanGrossman/mongodb_basics/04_express.md

 8. Does MongoDB have a way to limit documents in a response?
 9. Does MongoDB have a way to sort and limit?
 10. Does MongoDB have a way to search text in documents?
+11. Does MongoDB have a way to check whether a document has a certain field?

 ## Step 7.
 Consider these tips and thoughts
 1. Take the time to learn how to connect your MongoDB cluster to your application.
 You need to know how to handle MongoDB account permissions, Cluster user permissions, connection strings, and IP addresses.
 It's not hard, but not knowing the ins and outs can lead to hours of looking in the wrong places to get your application working properly with MongoDB.
 When running your application, if you see an error like `MongoNetworkError: failed to connect to server [cluster.yours] on first connect [MongoNetworkError: connection 5 to cluster-yours closed`, then something is wrong with your permissions, connection string, or IP address.